Monitoring with the lsnrctl utility in Oracle 10g

 Answer

-To start the Listener Control utility using prompt syntax, you type lsnrctl
+To start the Listener Control utility using prompt syntax, you type lsnrctl.

 3. lsnrctl services and lsnrctl status

-command outputs detailed information about the listener, and summarizes services that it handles.
+The Listener Control utility's status command outputs detailed information about the listener, and summarizes services that it handles.

-Suppose you want to access information about the listener using the status
+Suppose you want to access information about the listener using the status command.

 LSNRCTL> status